Last Updated on December 26, 2022 by admin

 51. e-Bike Diamond Head

 Take the scenic route to Diamond Head by renting an e-Bike for a private tour.
-The tour I linked here allows for riding around Diamond Head and then hiking to the top.
+The tour I linked allows for riding around Diamond Head and then hiking to the top.

 52. Have a Mermaid Photo Shoot

-With this tour, you’ll learn how to snorkel while also being dressed as a mermaid for a photo shoot.
+You can learn how to snorkel while also being dressed as a mermaid for a photo shoot.
 They’ll provide you with a mermaid tail and show you the best poses.

 53. Drink Out of a Pineapple or a Coconut